 The specific tasks that a disability lawyer performs on a given case will depend on the unique facts of that situation.
 Here are some of the ways that a disability lawyer can assist a client seeking SSDI or SSI benefits:

-- We can review your application for benefits.
+- We can examine your initial application for benefits.
 SSDI and SSI programs have different applications.
 You will need to apply for each program separately if you qualify for both.

 - We can ensure the SSA has the correct information about your medical providers.

-- We can handle appeals if your application is denied or the SSA approves you for fewer benefits than you qualify for.
+- We can handle appeals if your disability application is denied or the SSA approves you for fewer benefits than you qualify to receive.

-Also, we can provide guidance and legal advice every step of the way.
+Also, our disability benefits attorneys can provide guidance and legal advice every step of the way.
 You do not have to go through this process alone.
-Most people have to file at least one appeal before the SSA awards them the benefits for which they are eligible.
+Most people have to file at least one level of appeal before the SSA awards them the benefits for which they are eligible.

 How Disability Advocates Get Paid

 The SSA will determine if the advocate has a binding fee agreement with the client.
-Advocates are allowed to charge the same for their services as a disability lawyer.
-Fees for representing an applicant for Social Security disability benefits must fall within the limits the SSA sets.
+Advocates are allowed to charge the same for their services as disability lawyers.
+Fees for representing an applicant for Social Security Disability benefits must fall within the limits the SSA sets.

 Who Can Serve as a Disability Advocate on SSDI or SSI Claims?